 Unfortunately, the perforations fill with water in wet weather and become little lenses preventing the passengers from seeing out through the window.
 As a result, passengers can't see the surroundings, don't know where the bus is and might even miss their stops.
 Yet the official attitude of Transport for NSW under minister Andrew Constance is to deny the problem.

 Ban buswrap!
 Advertising that obstructs passengers' views should not be allowed.
+This issue is quite distinct from the nature of the subject being advertised.

-We were amused to see that the former Premier's 2015 election bus was fully wrapped - Learn more ...
+We were amused to see that the then Premier's 2015 election bus was fully wrapped - Learn more ...
 Did Mr Baird notice the loss of vision in the rain?
 [Mr Baird's bus was tagged by graffitists - see our graffiti page.
 The corresponding Labor bus was untouched.]

 It was announced in September 2017 that Melbourne is banning wrap advertising on its tram fleet.
 Learn more....